hunterh37/DicyaninSharePlay/README.md

 1. Select your project in Xcode
 2. Select your target
 3. Go to "Signing & Capabilities"
-4. Click "+" and add "SharePlay"
+4. Click "+" and add "GroupActivities"
-5. Ensure your provisioning profile includes SharePlay entitlement
+5. Ensure your provisioning profile includes GroupActivities/SharePlay entitlement

 ### 2. Initialize SharePlay